wp-plugins/slickr-flickr/readme.txt

 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
-* Latest version 1.34 includes Galleria 1.25 and implements uses separate thumbnails for the galleria which improves the load time.
+* Latest version 1.35 includes Galleria 1.25 patch that affects Firefox.

 == Installation ==
 1. Use the standard WordPress plugin automatic updates system for installing and updating to the latest version or use the manual steps below.